 A redemption campaign beautifully complements your bonus points promotions and regular balance emails to push your customers across the finish line.
 You can do this in a number of ways.
 For starters, you can promote a particular way to spend rewards.
 This could either be a new reward you’ve recently added to your program or a popular reward that customers engage with on a regular basis, like free shipping.

-All three of these strategies encourage customers to spend points now, and are guaranteed to drive up your redemption rate!
+Both of these strategies encourage customers to spend points now, and are guaranteed to drive up your redemption rate!

-The best way to grow more brand ambassadors is to simply let customers know about your referral program.
+The best way to develop more brand ambassadors is to let customers know about your referral program.
 Email your best customers highlighting how much you appreciate their business, and introduce your referral program and its benefits.
 With a clear call to action inviting them to share your brand now, you can put the power of promotion in their hands and expand your marketing reach.

 This word of mouth marketing will complement your own promotional efforts on your site and across social media, saturating your brand with even more opportunities for customers to find value.

 Hopefully you can now see how each of these promotional campaigns complement and connect with one another.
-Regular points balance emails set customers up for your bonus point and redemption campaigns, while learning more about your referral program and product rewards will highlight further value they can find by engaging with your brand.
+Regular points balance emails set customers up for your bonus point and redemption campaigns, while learning more about your referral program and offering birthday rewards will highlight further value they can find by engaging with your brand.